aspose-words/Aspose.Words-Documentation/java/getting-started/aspose-words-features/what-document-features-are-supported/supported-features-on-document-load/load-in-the-microsoft-word-document-97-2003-document-doc-dot-format/drawing-object-features-supported-on-doc-import/_index.md

 |Shape Customizations |Yes | | |
 |Hyperlink on Shape |Yes | |- **Shape.HRef**|
 |Watermark |Yes |A watermark in a Microsoft Word document is actually a text shape or image centered in the middle of the page but in the header or footer.
 This allows the watermark to appear behind all content and as faded. |- [How to Add a Watermark to a Document]()|
-##### **WordArt**
+## **WordArt**
 WordArt is imported as a Shape object in Aspose.Words.
-This class provides properties to extract and modify properties of a WordArt object.
+This class provides properties to extract and modify the properties of a WordArt object.

 Using Aspose.Words you can create new WordArt graphics.
-Note that not all WordArt features are avalible through the API.
+Note that not all WordArt features are available through the API.

 See the following links in the documentation for further information: